 All incoming students must give permission for a background check and students are responsible for any associated costs.
-The contact is made through PTCAS by a company called Certiphi when PTCAS is notified of your accepted offer by the Program.
+The contact is made through PTCAS by an external vendor called Certiphi when PTCAS is notified of your accepted offer by the Program.
 The student will receive an email from Certiphi with the address, StudentEdition@ceriphi.com, that includes a verification code.

-If you are planning on applying to the CU PT program and have previously been convicted of a misdemeanor related to any type of assault or have been convicted of any type of felony, please contact Dr. Mary Jane Rapport, Director of PT Admissions, either by e-mail or at 303-724-9148.
+If you are planning on applying to the CU PT program and have previously been convicted of a misdemeanor related to any type of assault or have been convicted of any type of felony, please contact Dr. Lara Canham, Chair of PT Admissions, at Lara.Canham@cuanschutz.edu to discuss your situation confidentially.

-Completion of a Verification of Colorado Residency form is required.
+Completion of the Tuition Classification (Residency) form is required.

 All students, even non-residents, must fill out all or part of this form.
-Information about how to establish Colorado residency.
-Please contact CUAnschutzTCO.Registrar@ucdenver.edu with any questions regarding residency.
+For information about how to establish Colorado residency, please visit this link .
+Please contact Tuitionclassification@cuanschutz.edu with any questions regarding residency.

 Male students born after December 31, 1959 must certify that they have registered with Selective Service (or are exempt from Selective Service registration) in order to register at any state-supported institution of higher education.
 Please go to www.sss.gov and make sure you have complied with this law prior to your arrival on campus.